deltaDNA/tutorial-unity-iap/README.md

             Debug.Log(string.Format("Sent IAP transaction event to DDNA : {0}", iap.definition.id));
 ```
 ### Validation, Reporting and Analysis ###
 Once uploaded, the event will be queued for processing and should appear in the [SETUP > Event Browser](https://docs.deltadna.com/reference/setup/qa-events/) tool within 5-15 mins.
-You can check if it passed event validation here and drill into the raw data and reasons should it fail validation.
-After that the event will flow into the data warehouse where it will be available to your reporting and analysis tools, this step can take upto a couple of hours.
+You can check if it passed event validation here and drill into the raw data and see the reasons should it fail validation.
+After that the event will flow into the data warehouse where it will be available to your reporting and analysis tools, this step can take a couple of hours.

-Be sure to take a look at [Know your Data](https://docs.deltadna.com/reference/analyze/direct-sql-access/#know_your_data) guide.
-It will help explain the structure of your data in the warehouse, this is particularly important on transaction events with their special ```Product``` objects as they will be split accross multiple rows in the ```Events``` database table.
+Be sure to take a look at the [Know your Data](https://docs.deltadna.com/reference/analyze/direct-sql-access/#know_your_data) guide.
+It explains the structure of your data in the warehouse, this is particularly important on transaction events with their special ```Product``` objects, as they will be split accross multiple rows in the ```Events``` database table.